HelamanWarrior/pi-server-playbook/README.md

 This is not production ready.

 TODO:
+- [ ] *Maybe use templates* instead of manually copying docker-compose files
 - [ ] Install Docker
 - [ ] Auto update Docker containers
 - [ ] Fix file permissions created by Docker containers